xelatihy/yocto-gl/docs/yocto_gl.md

 inline quat<T, 4> to_quat4(const mat<T, 3>& a);
 ~~~

-Convert a rotation matrix to a quaternion
+Convert a rotation matrix to a quaternion.

 #### Function decompose_mat4()